18F/grouplet-playbook/pages/processes-and-artifacts.md

 OKRs are designed to produce focus and enable calibration of expectations.
 Self-grading is a feedback process; a low grade doesn't necessarily denote failure, nor does a high grade denote success.
 The process serves to ensure the team is moving in the direction of its own choosing, and making satisfactory progress according to its own ambitions.

 When prospective [recruits](#recruiting) see a set of OKRs in your [two-pager](#two-pager), they can better understand the priorities and begin to imagine how the grouplet can succeed in acheiving its goals.
-This boosts your credibility as a leader, as someone who will ensure that their limited time is well-spent in the context of the grouplet.
+This boosts your credibility as a leader, as someone who will ensure that their limited time is well spent in the context of the grouplet.

 As an example, here are propspective OKRs for the 18F Testing Grouplet: